-- 1. No exhibit shall be released until 5:00 p.m.
-Monday, August 10 except livestock.
-All exhibits in the Exhibit Building must be picked up between 5:00 p.m. and 7:00 p.m.
+- 1. No exhibit shall be released until their designated release time.
+All exhibits in the Exhibit Building must be picked up between 4:00 p.m. and 6:00 p.m.
 The Fair management won't be responsible for exhibits left after exhibit release.
-Removal of any exhibit before the designated time will cause the forfeiture of award money. - Livestock No tack may be removed until the conclusion of the Livestock sale and in coordination with the Department Supervisor.
-Water, feed for the following day, and bedding is to stay in place for remaining livestock. - 3.
-Animals will be released only during each departments designated release time.
+Removal of any exhibit before the designated time will cause the forfeiture of award money. - 2.
+Livestock-No tack may be removed unless in coordination with the Department Supervisor and it does not disrupt any other event or show.
+Water, feed for the following day, and bedding is to stay in place for remaining livestock after the conclusion of the livestock sale.
+Items must be picked up and stalls cleaned by 6:00PM the following Monday. - 3.
+Animals will be released only during each department's designated release time.
 See specific departments for the release time.
 Livestock sold in the Jr. Market Livestock Sale and released by the Jr. Market Livestock Committee President are exempt.
 Birds sold in the Poultry Sale are exempt and will be released at the time of sale. - a.
 Release will be permitted by the Department Superintendent after review of stalls, pens, cages, and tie racks.
 These areas must be cleaned to the satisfaction of the superintendent and fairgrounds staff. - b.
 Failure to comply with this requirement may bar said exhibitor from future participation and/or any premiums, which may have been awarded.